ZupIT/horusec-docs/content/pt-br/cli/analysis-tools/open-source-horusec-engine/horusec-csharp.md

 > Dependencies on open source frameworks and packages introduce additional vulnerabilities into the runtime environment.
 Vulnerabilities in open source libraries are continuously discovered and documented in publicly available vulnerability databases.
 Attackers can recognize a package being used by an application, and leverage known vulnerabilities in the library to attack the application.
 For more information checkout the CWE-937 \(https://cwe.mitre.org/data/definitions/937.html\) advisory.

-### Cors Allow Origin Wild Card
+### CORS Allow Origin Wild Card

-Cors permite a origem do wild card.
+CORS permite a origem do wild card.

 > Cross-Origin Resource Sharing \(CORS\) allows a service to disable the browser’s Same-origin policy, which prevents scripts on an attacker-controlled domain from accessing resources and data hosted on a different domain.
 The CORS Access-Control-Allow-Origin HTTP header specifies the domain with permission to invoke a cross-origin service and view the response data.
 Configuring the Access-Control-Allow-Origin header with a wildcard \(\*\) can allow code running on an attacker-controlled domain to view responses containing sensitive data.
 For more information checkout the CWE-942 \(https://cwe.mitre.org/data/definitions/942.html\) advisory.